-- 3 tablespoons extra-virgin olive oil
+- 3 tablespoons olive oil, extra-virgin

-- 1 large clove garlic, finely minced
+- 1 clove garlic, finely minced

-- 2/3 cup homemade chicken stock or canned low-sodium chicken broth
+- 2/3 cup chicken stock

-- pinch of sugar
+- 1 pinch sugar

-- 1/2 cup coarsely chopped toasted pecans
+- 1/2 cup pecans, toasted, coarsely chopped

-Trim the stem end of the Brussels sprouts and remove any yellow or spotted outer leaves.
+- Trim the stem end of the Brussels sprouts and remove any yellow or spotted outer leaves.
 Cut the Brussels sprouts into very thin slices about 1/16 inch thick, and use your fingertips to separate the slices into shreds.
 Alternatively, shred the Brussels sprouts using a food processor with the coarse shredding disk attached.
 Place in a bowl and set aside until ready to sauté.

-In a 14-inch sauté pan, melt the butter with the olive oil over medium heat and swirl to coat the pan.
+- In a 14-inch sauté pan, melt the butter with the olive oil over medium heat and swirl to coat the pan.
 Add the garlic and sauté for about 1 minute until soft but not browned.
 Add the Brussels sprouts and sauté for about 3 minutes until bright green and barely crisp-tender.
 Raise the heat to high and add the ham and stock.
 Stir to blend, cover the pan, and steam for about 2 minutes longer until the Brussels sprouts are crisp-tender.
 Season with a little sugar, salt, and pepper.

-Transfer to a warmed serving bowl and top with the toasted pecans.
+- Transfer to a warmed serving bowl and top with the toasted pecans.
 Serve immediately.